prattb007/k8s/k8sinstallation.md

 -------------------------------------------------------------------------------------------------------------------------------------

-Step 2 Add the kernal argument for Ipv4 and Ipv6 traffic
+Step 2 Add the kernal argument for Ipv4 and Ipv6 traffic (on worker as well as Master)

 	vi   /etc/sysctl.d/k8s.conf